Leverhulme Early Career Fellow | University of Liverpool

 Journalism, Media and Democracy

 I am a Leverhulme Early Career Fellow in the Department of Communication and Media at the University of Liverpool.
-My research investigates the role of journalism in processes of de-democratisation, with a particular focus on hybrid political systems and journalistic cultures.
-I am especially interested in the dynamics of media capture and political instrumentalisation, examining how these forces shape journalistic practices, influence public deliberation and strengthen illiberal norms.
-More specifically, I analyse how—and under what conditions—professional journalists and legacy news organisations facilitate or resist democratic decline, as well as the formation of illiberal public spheres.
+My research investigates the role of journalism in processes of de-democratisation, with a focus on hybrid political systems and journalistic cultures.
+I am interested in how media capture and political instrumentalisation shape journalistic practices, influence public deliberation and strengthen illiberal norms.
+I analyse how and under what conditions journalists and news organisations either facilitate or resist democratic decline and the formation of illiberal public spheres.
 Before joining Liverpool, I worked as a Guest Lecturer and Research Assistant at the University of Edinburgh.
 Both my research and teaching are informed by 18 years of professional experience as a journalist, including time as a reporter and editor in Brazil and as an international correspondent in Europe.
 I hold a PhD in Politics from the University of Edinburgh (Scotland) and an MA in Journalism and Communication from the University of Coimbra (Portugal).
-I am also an Associate Fellow of the Higher Education Academy (AFHEA) in the UK, a truly awful saxophonist (the neighbours can confirm), and a failed background actor whose greatest achievement on screen was being cut out of the background.
+I am also an Associate Fellow of the Higher Education Academy (AFHEA) in the UK, an awful saxophonist, and a failed background actor.Please cite my work as Ferreira, R.R. for consistency.

 Journalistic Resistance to De-democratisation: Towards a Theoretical Model (Leverhulme Trust - ECF-2025-175).